- Dr Alan Marshall

 - Senior Lecturer in Quantitative Methods.
 Director of Quantitative Methods & Edinburgh Q-Step Centre.
 Programme Director Social Research MSc

 - 2.12C (enter through 2.12A) Chrystal Macmillan Building George Square Edinburgh UK

 - +44 (0)131 6511462

 - Policy, Health policy, Social Determinants of Health, disability, retirement, Population ageing, Demography

 - Monday 12-2pm

 I joined Edinburgh in 2017 as Senior Lecturer in Quantitative Methods and director of the Q-Step Centre.
-I have previously held lecturing positions in Social Statistics at the University of Manchester (where I retain on honorary research position) and the University of St Andrews.
+I have previously held lecturing positions in Social Statistics at the University of Manchester and the University of St Andrews.

 I am a Social Statistician by training with both substantive and methodological research interests.
 My substantive research uses longitudinal data from social surveys in the UK and overseas to better understand the social and biological determinants of inequalities observed in health and wellbeing in later life.
 I have made methodological research contributions around the development of local estimates and projections of populations and of populations in poor health in collaboration with the UK's National statistical agencies and local authorities.

 Recent research publications